worthlane/worthlane/README.md

 #### Interests 💬
 1) 🏒 Hockey player.
 Former junior teams player, now playing in Night Hockey League.
    Fan of Toronto Maple Leafs🍁, Washington Capitals🦅 and CSKA Moscow🐴
-2) ✈️ Like everything about planes, space and rocket science
-3) ✅ Сapable of operating the airbus a320neo in MSFS2020 during all phases of flight without support
+2) ✈️ Сapable of operating the airbus a320neo in MSFS2020 during all phases of flight without support
-4) 🔫 CS:GO (CS2) player and fan (3000 hours experience)
+3) 🔫 CS:GO (CS2) player and fan (3000 hours experience)
-5) 💪 7-8 enjoyer
+4) 💪 7-8 enjoyer